 2018 - present: PhD Linguistics and English Language, The University of Edinburgh

 Project working title: Structural priming in the grammatical network – A study of English argument structure constructions

 (Supervised by Prof Graeme Trousdale, Prof Nikolas Gisborne, Dr Chris Cummins)

 2018 MSc Linguistics (Dist.), The University of Edinburgh

 Dissertation title: Priming as evidence of links between constructions: A study of aspects of the English resultative network (Supervised by Prof Graeme Trousdale)

 Dissertation title: Mediopassives in English – A cognitive empirical approach (Supervised by Prof Doris Schönefeld)

-(2019 Staatsexamen for teaching English and German at secondary schools, Leipzig University)
+(2019 Staatsexamen for teaching English and German at secondary schools, with dist., Leipzig University)

 Responsibilities & affiliations